xmtp/xmtp-dot-org/community/grants.md

 XMTP Grants are **not** for:

 - **Integrating with XMTP**: Merely integrating with XMTP does not qualify for a grant.
 Grant projects must create public goods for the ecosystem.
+Check out the Request for Proposal section for ideas.
 - **Marketing budgets**: Grant money should not be used towards promoting or advertising projects.
+- **Travel budgets**: Grants are not meant to fund plane tickets, accommodation costs, and other travel expenses.
 - **Replacements for venture funding:** Grants are not substitutions for a round of funding.
 They are aimed at enabling discrete projects that create a public good for the ecosystem.
 - **Free money**: Please don’t abuse this system.
 Our program’s mission is to support people who believe in the potential of web3 messaging and want to contribute to building in the space.
 - **Stress relief**: Our grants are not intended to extend your runway or alleviate financial stress.
 You should aim to build long-term in our ecosystem.